 Rochester was incorporated as a City in 1891, reflecting its economic success during the industrial boom.
 In 1892, Charles S. Whitehouse became the first Mayor of Rochester.
 Rochester is proud to be home to three New Hampshire governors during the industrial years, Samuel Felker, (1913-1915); Rolland Spaulding (1915-1917); and Huntley Spaulding (1927-1929).

 Municipal buildings, including City Hall and the Public Library, were constructed in Rochester in the early 1900s.
 The Opera House, located on the second and third floors of Rochester’s City Hall, was the center of Rochester’s culture for decades.
 It is believed to be the only one of its kind still surviving.
 It is of unique design with slanted balconies, moveable seats and a floor that can be raised and lowered to suit the occasion.
 Because of its history and uniqueness, major restoration efforts continue to preserve this magnificent treasure.

 The depression of the1930s hit Rochester hard, but by mid-century, Rochester enjoyed the development of a major highway system.
 The Spaulding Turnpike brought new industry and created urban and suburban growth.
 The city’s commitment to economic development continues to spur growth of manufacturing and high-tech companies.
 The combination of the quality lifestyle, natural beauty, and economic diversity found here keep these companies calling Rochester their home.

-Thanks to the work of the City's Trustees of the Trust Fund and author, Kathryn Grover, a comprehensive History of Rochester book has been published and can be purchased at Charter Trust Company.
-Contact 603-332-2511 to receive a copy.
+Thanks to the work of the City's Trustees of the Trust Fund and author, Kathryn Grover, a comprehensive History of Rochester book has been published and can be found at Rochester City Hall or the Greater Rochester Chamber of Commerce.